QuentinRa/blog.quentinra.dev/info/web/seo/structured.md

         "@id": "https:\/\/memorize.be\/info\/web\/seo\/structured.md"
     },
     "headline": "Structured Data - WEB | Memorize", "description": "Structural Data are providing more information about your website, and it allows Google to display rich results.
-You should are already your search engine being smart like "5+65" is being evaluated as "70" or "John Doe" will show up the Wikipedia page on the right.", "author": {
+You should are already aware of some search engines being smart like \"5+65\" is being evaluated as \"70\" or \"John Doe\" will show the Wikipedia page on the right.", "author": {
         "@type": "Organization",
         "name": "Memorize",